Bestoa/shadowsocks-vertx/README.md

 shadowsocks-vertx is a lightweight tunnel proxy which can help you get through firewalls.
 It is a java port of shadowsocks.
 This project is based on vert.x.

-JDK 8 is needed.
+Java 8 is needed.

-Current version 0.8.3
+Current version 0.8.3.

 It is **unstable**!
 If you encounter any problems, please open an issue.